martintoft1/IN3110/assignment5/README.md

 Tests all the functionality implemeted in the different tasks in assignment 5.

 ### Usage
-To test all the functions and methods from the assignment, the user needs to run the following command from the assignment5-directory
+To test all the functions and methods from the assignment, the user needs to run the following command from the outer wikiscrape-directory

 ```
 py.test